SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities/PA_Creating_resource_tasks.md

       }
       ```

-1. Link the script with the profile definition you created earlier, using the *Scripts* section of the profile definition
+1. Link the script with the profile definition you created earlier, using the *Scripts* section of the profile definition:

    1. In the *Profiles* module, select your previously created profile definition in the *Definitions* tab.

    1. In the *Scripts* section, click *Add*.
-Next to *Script*, select the script from the drop-down list and click *OK*.
+Next to *Script*, select the script and click *OK*.

    1. Save all changes.